Camslaw/gf-christmas/README.md

-# A Small Interactive and Romantic Christmas Gift
+# Merry Christmas - A Small Interactive and Romantic Gift

 This is a small interactive web project I made as a Christmas gift for a girl.
 It is designed to feel playful, warm, and personal, while staying simple and lightweight.